Exporting to PowerPoint 2: How to Create PowerPoint Reports in Displayr

 The approach outlined above has a wide range of uses from running analysis and creating a single PowerPoint report to full-scale automation of PowerPoint reporting.

-If you have any questions or need help you can always contact the technical support team by dropping them an email on email@example.com.
+If you have any questions or need help you can always contact the technical support team by dropping them an email at firstname.lastname@example.org.